LoveYouFyi/hugo-firebase/sites/LoveYouForms/content/home/techstack.md

 [[feature]]
   # icon = "camera-retro"
   # icon_pack = "fas"
-  name = "Email Notifications"
-  description = "Firebase uses your SMTP Email Provider API (such as sendgrid) to send emails with form data.
-A firebase cloud function listens for new database entries and sends emails to the address(es) for each individual web app."
+  name = "Email Notifications & Spam Filter" description = "Firebase uses your SMTP Email Provider API (such as Sendgrid) to send emails with form data.
+Spam is optionally filtered with Akismet which is free for non-commercial sites and paid for professional or commercial sites."

 +++